baonguyen96/FileTransferApplication/Client/READ_ME.txt

 This is Client module.
-It represents the Client as a Peer in the communication protocol.
+It represents the Client as a peer.Peer in the communication protocol.